DataAnalyst4Shreya/Payment-Funnel-Analysis-Tech/README.md

 - Conduct qualitative research by speaking to existing customers and potential customers can be a great way to get more insights about customer behavior to take corrective actions accordingly.

-- Market Intelligence to discover competitors having similar or related subscription based Saas products can also be useful to make improvements in the payment funnel stages.
+- Perform Market Intelligence to discover competitors having similar or related subscription based Saas products can also be useful to make improvements in the payment funnel stages.
 Understanding the payment funnel of other companies can be a great learning for taking future course of action.

-- Integrating current-day technology like AI in the user journey to encourage customers for converting into paid subscriptions.
+- Integrate current-day technology like AI tools in the user journey to encourage customers for converting into paid subscriptions.